endeveit/v-validate/README.md

-is_bool               | checks if the string is a bool is_eq                 | checks if the string is equal to another int, float or string value is_ne                 | checks if the string is not equal to another int, float or string value is_gt                 | checks if the string is greater than another int, float or string value is_ge                 | checks if the string is greater or equal to another int, float or string value is_lt                 | checks if the string is less than another int, float or string value
+is_bool               | checks if the string is a bool is_eq                 | checks if the string is equal to another int, float or string value is_ne                 | checks if the string is not equal to another int, float or string value is_in                 | checks if the string is in an array of allowed values is_gt                 | checks if the string is greater than another int, float or string value is_ge                 | checks if the string is greater or equal to another int, float or string value is_lt                 | checks if the string is less than another int, float or string value